 Musically all of the songs from this chronicle are amazing, but not for the same reasons.
 That was always biggest reason why I like Ayreon and every Arjen Lucassen project.
 His albums tend to be very varied.
 Aquatic Race is typical prog metal song, while ” The Dream Dissolves” has very nice folk sound.
 Seriously, those strings make an amazing atmosphere in “The Dream Dissolves” and Simone Simons’s and Floor Jansen’s performance complements it very well.
 Both of them sound very subtle and emotional so it naturally matches the song’s instrumentation.

 Now get to the one of my favorite songs of the album.
 “Deathcry Of The Race”.
-Everything about this song is amazing.
-I mean other songs are amazing too, but something about this one, “The Day The World Breaks Down” and “All That Was” that I really like.
-Arjen is known for including a lot of things you won’t expect to hear.
+Everything about this song is great excellent.
+I mean other songs are excellent too, but there is something about this one, “The Day The World Breaks Down” and “All That Was” that I really like.
+Arjen is known for including a lot of things you won’t expect to hear on every album .
 Like on this song he did it two times.
 Islamic chant which is done by Zaher Zorgati and that is sadly his only appearance on this album.
 Second unexpected part is Floor Jansen’s opera part.
-Honeslty, those two parts are what makes this song to stand out because both of them are done perfectly.
+Honestly, those two parts are what makes this song to stand out because both of them are done perfectly.